Turns out a lot of politics isn’t governed by written rules. Which was a good thing, until now.

 From May 11–20, 2017, Bright Line Watch conducted its second expert survey of political scientists assessing the state of democracy in the United States.
 BLW’s first survey (Wave 1) was conducted at the outset of the Trump administration in February 2017.
 This report presents results from the second survey (Wave 2), which was completed soon after the first 100 days of the Trump presidency.
 It evaluates how experts view the United States in comparison to Wave 1 and to prior periods in U.S. history.

 In this wave, we invited 9,539 political science faculty at 511 U.S. institutions to participate.
 By Saturday morning, May 20, we received 1,126 qualified responses (a response rate of 12 percent).
-This report is based on those data.
+This report is based on those data, which are available here.

 The Wave 2 survey had two goals.
 The first was to assess how our respondents rate the current state of democracy in the United States.
 To do that, we asked them to evaluate the United States using a battery of twenty-nine statements of democratic principles.
 The second purpose was to evaluate the performance of American democracy in historical context, which we accomplish by (a) comparing responses between our Wave 1 and Wave 2 surveys and (b) asking respondents in Wave 2 to rate the overall quality of U.S. democracy at different times from 1800 to the present.

 1. Elections are conducted, ballots counted, and winners determined without pervasive fraud or manipulation

 2. All adult citizens have equal opportunity to vote

 3. Voter participation in elections is generally high

 4. Elections are free from foreign influence

 5. The geographic boundaries of electoral districts do not systematically advantage any particular political party